ostdotcom/website-docupony/platform/docs/3-integrate.md

 Perform test transactions in Sandbox to ensure everything is working as expected!
 Check our [Go-Live Checklist](/platform/docs/go-live-checklist/) for a list of things to consider.

 :::tip user_ID Map
-When you integrate Brand Tokens into your application, please remember to:
+When you integrate Tokens into your application, please remember to:
  * Create and maintain a map of OST Platform user_id to the user's profile on their app
  * [Generate and safely store a 30 character "secret" for each user](/platform/docs/guides/create-user-wallet/#generate-passphaseprefix).
 This "secret" is used for the recovery and thus must be unique to each user.
 :::